hertogp/pfx/README.md

 Several functions, like `Pfx.unique_local?/1` are more IP oriented, and are included along with the more generic `Pfx` functions (like `Pfx.cut/3`) in order to have one module to rule them all.

-Functions generally accept all four representations and yield their result in the same fashion, if possible:
+Functions generally accept all representations and, if possible,  yield their result in the same fashion:

     iex> hosts("10.10.10.0/30")
     ["10.10.10.0", "10.10.10.1", "10.10.10.2", "10.10.10.3"]